School Immersion in the Edmonton region, Alberta – 15-18 years – 1 semester or 1 academic year

 6. Final acceptance to the programme is granted by our partner

-7. Once your application has been accepted, our partner begins the search for and selection of a host family and registers you with the school.
+7. Once your application has been accepted, our partner will begin the process of finding and selecting a host family and registering you with the school.

 Application deadlines: